 - An opportunity for groups to present their research projects to NCES and all meeting participants

 - Dedicated time for research groups to refine their projects based on feedback from NCES staff and fellow participants

-- Time to develop plans to complete the projects and disseminate results after the Institute through conference presentations and/or publications
+- Time to develop plans to complete the projects and discuss the potential for dissemination of results after the Institute through conference presentations and/or publications